-Taking part in mediation
+Contact your local authority (GOV.UK) Taking part in mediation

 You do not have to take part in mediation if you feel it will not work.
-But you will still need to talk to a mediation advisor to get a certificate.
+But you will still need to ask a mediation adviser about getting a certificate.

 To continue with your appeal, you’ll need to get a certificate that will either say: